Szqii/react-native-ios-tab-bar/README.md

 ![example](https://github.com/Szqii/react-native-tab-bar/assets/56316962/420cbf14-f096-4fc0-9090-09adbf5bf209)

-This project provides a custom component for integrating the native tab bar of iOS into your React Native app.
-With this component, you can achieve a seamless native tab navigation experience in the iOS version of your application.
+This package provides a custom component for integrating the native tab bar of iOS into your React Native app.
+With this package, you can achieve a seamless native tab navigation experience in the iOS version of your application.

 ## Features